osic/ref-impl/documents/osic-deploy.rst

    When configuring your preferences, the DHCP detection will fail.
    You will need to manually select the proper network interface, ``p1p1``.
-   This manually configures networking on the **PXE** network.
+   Manually configure a free ip from the **PXE** network.
 You will need to refer to your novice install email to find the **PXE** network information.

    #.
 At the prompt for name servers, insert: `8.8.8.8 8.8.4.4`.